diegonc/chmsee/README.md

 platform command from xulrunner sdk or firefox.

-In the following examples, ChmSee source directory is located in `~/downloads/chmsee`, xulrunner sdk is installed to `/usr/lib/xulrunner-sdk` and  firefox is installed to `/usr/lib/firefox`.
+In the following examples, ChmSee source directory is located in `~/downloads/chmsee`, and xulrunner sdk is installed to `/usr/lib/xulrunner-sdk`, firefox is installed to `/usr/lib/firefox`.

 Launch ChmSee with xulrunner sdk tool: